-So what is best, do we bash our heads unsuccessfully to go for a total ban, or do we look at other approaches in the interim to greatly reduce the smoke from these burns that are quite capable of killing susceptible people and making many others suffer?
+So what is best, do we bash our heads unsuccessfully to go for a total ban, or do we look at other approaches in the interim to greatly reduce the smoke from these burns that are quite capable of killing susceptible people, making many others suffer and harms everybody?

 The article at http://epa.tas.gov.au/epa/management-of-planned-burning was produced by the State Government EPA Air Quality Section in Tasmania, Australia.
-It is an excellent piece of work showing how smoke from small scale open burns can be minimized and surely this must be a good thing?
+It shows how smoke from small scale open burns can be minimized and surely this must be a good thing?
 People must be made to follow it though until a complete ban comes into place.

 There are small-scale waste removal methods that do not necessitate burning.

 However, there must be severe mandatory penalties where this smoke harms someone else.